-Subdivision 2.
+1 Subdivision 2.
 First Source Hiring Program and Local Hiring Requirements.
-Sec.
+2 Sec.
 10A-166.
 First Source Registry created.

-- (a) The Prince George's County Economic Development Corporation's Workforce

-Services Division shall maintain a First Source Registry.
-The First Source Registry shall consist of the names of veterans, unemployed, low-to-moderate income (defined as being within three hundred percent (300%) of federal poverty guidelines), and general job-seeking individuals who are County residents.
-The Registry shall be the first source for hiring all new hire positions on procurement projects funded by a County agency or the County government.
-The Prince George's County Economic Development Corporation's Workforce Services Division may require from residents seeking to be listed in the First Source Registry such documentation that it deems necessary to verify unemployment, income, veteran-status, and residency information (pursuant to the requirements set forth in Section 10A-101(14.1)) for the purposes of this Subdivision.
-The Prince George's County Economic Development Corporation's Workforce Services Division shall give the Purchasing Agent constant access to the information in the First Source Registry and access upon request to any information provided by residents pursuant to this Subsection. - (b) In compiling and maintaining the First Source Registry, the Prince George's County organizations, organized labor locals, civic and citizens associations, and nonprofit institutions for names and other relevant contact information of unemployed, low-to-moderate income, and general job seeking County residents.
-Only County residents are eligible to be listed or included in the First Source Registry.
+3 (a) The Prince George's County Economic Development Corporation's Workforce 4 Services Division shall maintain a First Source Registry.
+The First Source Registry shall consist 5 of the names of veterans, unemployed, low-to-moderate income (defined as being within three 6 hundred percent (300%) of federal poverty guidelines), and general job-seeking individuals who 7 are County residents.
+The Registry shall be the first source for hiring all new hire positions on 8 procurement projects funded by a County agency or the County government.
+The Prince 9 George's County Economic Development Corporation's Workforce Services Division may 10 require from residents seeking to be listed in the First Source Registry such documentation that it 11 deems necessary to verify unemployment, income, veteran-status, and residency information 12 (pursuant to the requirements set forth in Section 10A-101(14.1)) for the purposes of this -13 Subdivision.
+The Prince George's County Economic Development Corporation's Workforce 14 Services Division shall give the Purchasing Agent constant access to the information in the First 15 Source Registry and access upon request to any information provided by residents pursuant to 16 this Subsection.
+17 (b) In compiling and maintaining the First Source Registry, the Prince George's County 18 Economic Development Corporation's Workforce Services Division shall contact community 19 organizations, organized labor locals, civic and citizens associations, and nonprofit institutions 20 for names and other relevant contact information of unemployed, low-to-moderate income, and 21 general job seeking County residents.
+Only County residents are eligible to be listed or included 22 in the First Source Registry.
+23 Sec.
+10A-167.
+First Source and Local Hiring Agreements required; local hiring 24 requirement.
+25 (a) The Purchasing Agent shall include for every government-assisted project, including as 26 a condition of any contracts or agreements for procurements funded by a County agency or the 27 County government, at the time of initial contract execution or, effective as of January 1, 2014, 28 at the time of any exercise of contract renewal, option, or extension (including automatic renewal 29 or extension), a requirement that the business enter into a First Source and Local Hiring 30 Agreement with the County which states that: 31 (1) The first source for finding employees to fill all jobs created by the government-